jafaryor/knowledge-base/Management/leadership.md

 * Lack of trust or confidence in senior leaders

 How to improve engagement:
-* Hiring people into the irght position
+* Hiring people into the right position
 * Job description match real work expectations
 * Providing training and developement
 * Accurate performance review systems